vinitgaikwad0810/Heroku-Shopping-Cart-AWS-NoSQL-Service/neo4j-recommendation/README.md

+# Neo4j -> Development, Coding and Testing Activity [DATE: Saturday April 23, 2016]

+We have setup the local instance of Neo4j, graph database last time around.
+Architecture was decided to be REST.
+I believe my individual preparation for my part is going strong.
+It is time to interact with my fellow team members for the interfaces.
+Unmesh and Preeti are working on Heroku-Front End and Mongo product catalog.
+Questions needed to be answered,

+What does Front-End Server need exactly along with 'ProductNo's for the recommendations rendering?

+Does recommendation server needs to store information regarding the product?

+Mongo DB instances are supposed to be holding the information about the products?
+If yes, is it feasible to go to Catalog Server everytime a new product has been recommended for rendering on the UI?
+Otherwise, we could have minimal information in Neo4J recommendation Server.

+As of Now, I have decided to go with following Node model.

+"...productCost	21
+productNo	2
+productName	Chelsea Jersey...

+With this, I could implement server-side logic which can be extended to handle more fields (Or less If I have my way).

+If someone buys a Chelsea jersey, we must recommended him Tottenham-related stuff.
+Two nodes are related by RECOMMENDS relationship.
+Following is the CREATE script for such relations.

+MATCH (product_3:Product_3),(product_1:Product_1)
+CREATE (product_3)-[like:RECOMMENDS ]->(product_1)
+RETURN like

+This would be the basis for further development.

 # Neo4j -> Setup of a local instance of neo4j [DATE : Friday April 16, 2016]
 1. Open up your terminal/shell.
 2. Extract the contents of the archive, using: